TotalLag/z_ai-vision-mcp-fly/README.md

 - **Always use bearer tokens in production** - the endpoint is otherwise publicly accessible
 - **Rotate tokens regularly** - implement token rotation in your deployment pipeline
-- **Limit token scope** - use tokens with minimal required permissions
+- **Never commit secrets** - use Fly.io secrets or environment variables
 - **Monitor access logs** - watch for unauthorized access attempts
-- **Use HTTPS in production** - terminate TLS at your load balancer or reverse proxy
+- **Use HTTPS in production** - Fly.io provides automatic TLS

 ## Performance